-To achieve better performance, current implementation utilizes single precision operations on most GPU calculations, except for matrix inversions and Coulomb interaction where double precision is required to retain high accuracy.
+To achieve better performance, the current GPU implementation utilizes single precision operations for most of the calculations.
+Double precision is used in matrix inversions and the Coulomb interaction to retain high accuracy.
 The mixed precision GPU code is as accurate as the double precision CPU code up to a certain system size.
 Cross checking and verification of accuracy are encouraged for systems with more than approximately 1500 electrons.
+For typically calculations on smaller electron counts, the statistical error bars are much larger than the error introduced by mixed precision.